Inheritance solicitor, Lee Dawkins, examines an important Court of Appeal judgment involving an inheritance claim against an intestate estate

 The defendants appealed the decision as they disputed the way in which Diane’s financial needs had been valued.
 However, the appeal was dismissed on the basis that it could not be established that the judgment was plainly wrong.
 It was a difficult case with a number of uncertainties and ambiguities but the judgment was made on the basis of Diane and Hussein’s reasonable financial needs for their maintenance.

-If you are looking for an inheritance claim solicitor then call our free legal helpline on 0808 139 1599 or send an email to us at [email protected]
+If you are looking for guidance on making an inheritance claim against an intestate estate then call our free legal helpline on 0333 888 0407 or send an email to us at [email protected]